ruby-R53/fpkg/README.md

 ### "And how's that work?"

-`fpkg` needs 2 files in order to run: the text file `pkg.list` and the directory `ii/` present on the directory it'll work on.
+`fpkg` needs 4 files in order to run: the text file `pkg.list`, the directory `ii/` present on the directory it'll work on, `/etc/fpkg/` and related.

 `pkg.list` contains a newline-separated list of all packages, and you currently have to register them manually.
 You can easily do this by running `fpkg add`.